-All writes to the memory begin with a WREN opcode with /CS being asserted and deasserted.
-The next op-code is WRITE.
-The WRITE op-code is followed by a two-byte address value.
-The upper 3-bits of the address are ignored.
-In total, the 13-bits specify the address of the first data byte of the write operation.
-This is the starting address of the first data byte of the write operation.
-Subsequent bytes are data bytes, which are written sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and keeps /CS low.
-If the last address of 1FFFh is reached, the counter will roll over to 0000h.
+All writes to the memory array begin with a WREN op-code.
+The next op-code is the WRITE instruction.
+This op-code is followed by a two-byte address value.
+The upper bit of the address is a "don't care".
+In total, 15-bits specify the address of the first data byte of the write operation.
+Subsequent bytes are data and they are written sequentially.
+Addresses are incremented internally as long as the bus master continues to issue clocks.
+If the last address of 7FFFh is reached, the counter will roll over to 0000h.
 Data is written MSB first.
-The rising edge of /CS terminates a WRITE operation.
 A write operation is shown in Figure 9.